 Homeowner Tips: When spending time outdoors, wear an EPA-approved insect repellent.
 It’s also a good idea to wear long pants, long-sleeved shirts, and socks, in areas where ticks may be active.
 Perform tick checks on yourself and any family members, including pets, after spending time outdoors.

 Mosquitoes thrive in warm weather, and their populations increased in 2019.
 If we have another relatively warm, wet winter and spring, we could experience another boom inactivity by late spring and early summer.
 Areas of the Mid-Atlantic and Midwest are predicted to have above-average rainfall, while most of the U.S. is predicted to be warmer than average this winter.

 Homeowner Tips: The risk of mosquito-borne diseases, such as the Eastern Equine Encephalitis (EEE) can increase with rising populations.
 To protect yourself and your family, dispose of standing water from your property and always wear an EPA-approved insect repellent when spending time outdoors.

-Homeowner Tips: To deter subterranean termites, eliminate earth to wood contact and avoid moisture accumulation near your home or structures’ foundation.
-Because termites can cause such extensive damage, raising homeowner awareness around the need for proactive protection for their homes is critical to prevent costly repairs.
+Homeowner Tips: To deter subterranean mosquitoes, eliminate earth to wood contact and avoid moisture accumulation near your home or structures’ foundation.
+Because mosquitoes can cause such extensive damage, raising homeowner awareness around the need for proactive protection for their homes is critical to prevent costly repairs.

 The experts at Batzner Pest Control agree that a proactive approach is the first step any homeowner can take to prevent pest issues.
 Take time to evaluate your current pest control plan and ensure that you have the coverage and protection you need to protect yourself and your family from pests in 2020.